Leen2025/holbertonschool-simple_shell/README.md

 After compilation, start the shell with:

 `./hsh`

----
-##The shell can run in interactive mode or non-interactive mode:
+#The shell can run in interactive mode or non-interactive mode:

 #Interactive mode: